Anasarfeen123/Celeb_Classifier/README.md

 ## Introduction

-The Bollywood Celebrity Classifier is built using a Convolutional Neural Network (CNN) based on the VGG16 architecture.
-It takes an image as input and predicts the Bollywood celebrity that the image resembles the most.
+The Celebrity Classifier is built using a Convolutional Neural Network (CNN) based on the VGG16 architecture.
+It takes an image as input and predicts the celebrity that the image resembles the most.

 ## Features